 b) Adapts to growing demands

 Factoring lines are designed to adapt and grow quickly.
-This is an important feature, especially for companies that handle storm response, where invoices can quickly climb to a few hundred thousand or million dollars.
+This is an important feature, especially for companies that handle storm response, where invoices can quickly climb to a few hundred thousand or even millions of dollars.

 c) Simple qualification

 Factoring has simpler qualification requirements than other solutions.
-This makes it an ideal option for small vegetation management contractors who cannot qualify for conventional bank financing.
+This simplicity makes factoring an ideal option for small vegetation management contractors who cannot qualify for conventional bank financing.
 To qualify, your company must have:

 6. How to evaluate factoring companies